Find the perfect plant for your perfect gardenscape!

 Aglo Rhododendron will grow to be about 3 feet tall at maturity, with a spread of 3 feet.
 It has a low canopy.
 It grows at a slow rate, and under ideal conditions can be expected to live for 40 years or more.

 Aglo Rhododendron makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
 Because of its height, it is often used as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
+It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.
 Be aware that in our climate, most plants cannot be expected to survive the winter if left in containers outdoors, and this plant is no exception.
-Contact our store for more information on how to protect it over the winter months.
+Contact our experts for more information on how to protect it over the winter months.